during winter there’ll be decomposition, and by the end of spring we might

 deciding the simple pole-and-chicken wire bins wouldn't work here as

-they did in our Georgia spread.
+they did before.
 A tumbler-type

 composter was considered.
 Knew we had to do something, but didn't know what.